FalkorDB/docs/cypher/indexing.md

 ## Query vector index

-Vector indices are used to search for similar vectors to a given query vector using the similarity function as a measure of "distance"
+Vector indices are used to search for similar vectors to a given query vector using the similarity function as a measure of "distance".

 To query the index use either `db.idx.vector.queryNodes` for node retrieval or `db.idx.vector.queryRelationships` for relationships.